-- Web Content Accessibility Guidelines (WCAG) is the international standard for web content accessibility. - Adobe Acrobat Pro has an Accessibility tool. - Microsoft Word has an Accessibility Checker. - You can download from https://support.microsoft.com/en-us/office/make-your-content-accessible-to-everyone-with-the-accessibility-checker-38059c2d-45ef-4830-9797-618f0e96f3ab - If you convert your document from Word to PDF or vice versa, ensure to check both documents for accessibility. - Consider consulting with people within the community to test your documents.
+- Web Content Accessibility Guidelines (WCAG) is the international standard for web content accessibility. - Adobe Acrobat Pro has an Accessibility tool. - Microsoft Word has an Accessibility Checker. - If you convert your document from Word to PDF or vice versa, ensure to check both documents for accessibility. - Consider consulting with people within the community to test your documents.
 This ensures your documents are accessible and easy to understand.